Vodafone/vault-plugin-aead/README.md

 * Decide on where to keep the config for target BQ routines
 * Determine the impact on performance of having the Vault audit logs enabled
 * Figure out where the logging is going
+* KMS becomes critical to keepng the keys a secret.
+Decide on a stragety for where this is and who has access (hint - the right answer is: a) in its own isolated projects and b) almost no-one)